* One dissenter to January rate cut signal

 * Analysts trim 2013 inflation outlook

-MEXICO CITY Feb 1 Mexico's central bankers
+MEXICO CITY, Feb 1 Mexico's central bankers

-tame, according to minutes of their discussion, released on
+of their January discussions, released on Friday.

 Banco de Mexico board members unanimously decided to keep